ackmanx/webapp-monorepo/README.md

 Express application that hosts multiple apps using a single Heroku instance.

+## Developing an Application

+Start the Express server with `yarn start` from project root.
+Then start the FE build for whichever application you want to develop.

 ## Adding a New Application

 There are multiple `package.json` files in this repo: